 The World Alzheimer Reports are a comprehensive source of global information on dementia.
 In 2021, we focus on the crucial topic of dementia diagnosis.
 Contributions and input have been sought from clinicians, people with dementia and caregivers, and ADI member associations, resulting in over 3,500 responses to our online surveys.
 The report ‘Journey to a Diagnosis of Dementia’ will feature first-hand experiences of receiving a diagnosis from people with dementia.

-We are pleased that McGill University of Montreal, Canada has been commissioned to deliver the next two editions of the World Alzheimer Report on the crucial and inter-related topics of Diagnosis (2021) and Post Diagnostic Support (2022).
+We are pleased that McGill University of Montreal, Canada has been commissioned to deliver both this report and the 2022 World Alzheimer Report on the inter-related topic of post diagnostic support.
+Dr Serge Gauthier, on behalf of the McGill team, said:

 More about McGill and the report

 This report will be overseen by the McGill University Research Centre in Studies in Aging and the McGill Faculty of Medicine and Health Sciences, specifically the Division of Geriatric Medicine and the Dementia Education Program, supported by the Office of Education Technology and Online Learning at the Steinberg Centre for Simulation and Interactive Learning.
 Together, they are leading complementary initiatives devoted to prevention, diagnostics, management, education, knowledge dissemination and support for care partners.